oneping-1/at_bat/readme.md

 - [ ] Move strenght_of_schedule.py calculations into own method in get.teams.py
 - [ ] Make scoreboard.py return something.
 Maybe move to another module?
 - [ ] Integrate plotter with rest of code
+- [ ] Make csv files accessible even when running files from subfolders
+- [ ] Check if runners variable in live_stats.py has issues with walks

 Complete:
 - [X] Add delta_seconds parameter to umpire.print_last_pitch() function